Francis Punch: Political career

 In February 1886, Punch was elected as an Alderman for the Borough of Victoria.
 A year later in February 1887, Punch was also elected as an Alderman for Albert Ward of the Borough of St Leonards.
 On 15 February 1889 he was elected Mayor of St Leonards for a single term.
 As mayor Punch was heavily involved in the efforts to amalgamate the three boroughs on the northern side of the harbour into a single council area.

 When his successor as mayor, Gerard Phillips, resigned on 24 June 1890, Punch became mayor again but served only briefly before the Borough was amalgamated with the boroughs of Victoria and East St Leonards.
 The Boroughs of St Leonards, East St Leonards and Victoria formally amalgamated on 29 July 1890 and the first council met on 8 August 1890, with Punch being elected as the first mayor of the Borough of North Sydney.
 He was re-elected to a second term unanimously in February 1891.

 Building on his prominence in the community as mayor and a leader in the amalgamation process, Punch stood as the Protectionist Party candidate for the New South Wales Legislative Assembly three-member seat of St Leonards at the 1891 election, declaring his position as a federationist and that he "would be proud to follow in the footsteps of Mr. E. Barton".
-He was unsuccessful, the two of the three seats being won by the Free Trade Party and the final seat taken by the new Labour Electoral League.
+He was unsuccessful, two of the three seats being won by the Free Trade Party and the final seat taken by the new Labour Electoral League.

 Punch stood again as the Protectionist Party candidate for the now single-member seat of St Leonards at the next election in July 1894 but was again unsuccessful, being defeated by the Free Trade candidate Henry Parkes.
 On 31 July 1894, Punch announced his retirement as an alderman for Tunks Ward on North Sydney Council, and the council subsequently passed a resolution that "this council expresses its deep regret that Mr. Punch has decided to resign, and desires to place on record its appreciation of the many services rendered to the North Shore district and the borough by Mr. Punch during a period of 11 years".
 Though several alderman at the meeting expressed their intention to influence Punch's return to the council, Punch's Tunks Ward seat was won by Joseph Fogg, an accountant of Palmer Street.

 However less than two years later, in February 1896, Punch again sought election to the council as an alderman for Tunks Ward, and was subsequently elected.
 He did not renominate for a further term when it expired in February 1899 and subsequently retired.